Fumio performs Taiko Drum playing in a festival

 Since I stated carving, Owen Mapp (Paraparaumu, NZ) is the person who has influenced and inspired me a lot.
 His work, personality, knowledge, his every words to me are very precious.

-*In 2022, Two of Fumio's Netsuke were bought from "Museum of International Folk Art" in Santa Fe, USA.
+*In 2022, Two of Fumio's Netsuke were purchased from "Museum of International Folk Art" in Santa Fe, USA.